informatics-isi-edu/ErmrestDataUtils/README.md

 	    "schema": {
 	        "name": "product",
-	        "createNew": true, // change this to false to avoid creating new schema "path": "./schema/product.json" // path of the schema json file in data_setup folder },
+	        "createNew": true, // change this to false to avoid creating new schema "path": "schema/product.json" // path of the schema json file in the current working directory folder },
 	    "tables": {
 	        "createNew": true, // Mention this to be true to allow creating new tables },
 	    "entities": {
-	        "createNew": true, // Mention this to be true to allow creating new entities "path": "./data/product", // This is the path from where the json for the entities will be picked for import },
+	        "createNew": true, // Mention this to be true to allow creating new entities "path": "data/product", // This is the path from where the json for the entities will be picked for import },

 	},